-- chlorantraniliprole/lambda-cyhalothrin (Besiege) at 0.06 to 0.1 lb ai/a.
-PHI 7 days.
+- chlorantraniliprole/lambda-cyhalothrin (Besiege) at 0.06 to 0.1 lb ai/A. PHI 7 days.
 REI 24 hr.
 Retreatment interval 5 days.
-Do not exceed a total of 31.0 fl oz of Besiege or 0.12 lb ai of products containing lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole per acre per growing season.
+Do not exceed a total of 31.0 fl oz of Besiege or 0.12 lb ai of lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole per acre per growing season.
 Do not graze livestock or harvest vines for forage or hay.

-- esfenvalerate (Asana XL) at 0.03 to 0.05 lb ai/a.
-Apply reduced rates (0.02 to 0.03 lb ai/a) to first and second instar.
+- esfenvalerate (Asana XL) at 0.03 to 0.05 lb ai/A. Apply reduced rates (0.02 to 0.03 lb ai/A) to first and second instar.
 PHI 3 days.
 REI 12 hr.
-Do not exceed 0.06 lb ai/a per season.
+Do not exceed 0.2 lb ai/A per season.
 Do not allow livestock to graze treated fields.
 Do not harvest treated bean vines for livestock forage, fodder, or hay.

 - gamma-cyhalothrin (Declare) at 0.01 to 0.015 lb/A. PHI 7 days.
 REI 24 hr.
 Retreatment interval 5 days.
 Do not graze.
 Do not exceed 0.06 lb ai/A per year.
 Do not graze livestock in treated areas or harvest vines for forage or hay.